 - Faster Processor – The CPU has been upgraded to a Quad-core Cortex-A72 (ARM v8) 64-bit SoC @ 1.5 Ghz

-- More Memory – Multiple models are available in 1 GB, 2 GB, or 4 GB RAM options with LPDDR4-2400 SDRAM.
+- More Memory – Multiple models are available in 1 GB, 2 GB, 4 GB, and 8 GB RAM options with LPDDR4-2400 SDRAM.

 - Dual 4K Video – There are now 2 micro HDMI ports, both able to output 4K video; even in dual monitor configuration.